djburks/WPCC/README.md

 Download and extract the WPCC-0.1a.tar.gz archive wherever convenient.

-From the WPCC-0.1a folder, type the following:
+From the WPCC-0.1a folder, execute the following command:

 ```
 >>> python3 setup.py install